 Significant prognostic factors determined at diagnosis for postrelapse survival include the following:

-Although the OS after recurrence in children presenting with high-risk neuroblastoma is generally extremely poor, patients with high-risk neuroblastoma at first relapse after complete remission or minimal residual disease (MRD) in whom relapse was a single site of soft tissue mass (a few children also had bone marrow or bone disease at relapse) had a 5-year OS of 35% in one single-institution study.
+The OS after recurrence in children presenting with high-risk neuroblastoma is generally extremely poor.
+However, such patients at first relapse after complete remission or minimal residual disease (MRD) in whom relapse was a single site of soft tissue mass (a few children also had bone marrow or bone disease at relapse) had a 5-year OS rate of 35% in one single-institution study.
 All patients underwent surgical resection of the soft tissue disease.
 MYCN amplification and multifocal soft tissue disease were associated with a worse postprogression survival.
-Older children with local recurrence, with either unfavorable International Neuroblastoma Pathology Classification at diagnosis or MYCN gene amplification, have a poor prognosis and may be treated with surgery, aggressive combination chemotherapy, or they may be offered entry into a clinical trial.
+Older children with local recurrence, with either unfavorable International Neuroblastoma Pathology Classification at diagnosis or MYCN gene amplification, have a poor prognosis and may be treated with surgery or aggressive combination chemotherapy, or they may be offered entry into a clinical trial.

 Recurrent Neuroblastoma in Patients Initially Classified as Low Risk